qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

          Note: setting the LO frequency may be done only if LO source is internal.
       2. Gain - The default is zero gain.
 You can change it by entering `set_octave.py` file and modify the relevant command
       3. Trigger - The default is on.
 You can change it by entering `set_octave.py` file and modify the relevant command
-        * Note: the 4 gain options are: on, off, trig_normal and trig_inverse.
+        * Note: the 4 options for the trigger are: on, off, trig_normal and trig_inverse.
    3. Sets the down-converters modules
       1. The default is:
          1. connecting RF1 -> RF1in, RF2 -> RF2in